MicrosoftDocs/azure-ai-docs/articles/search/retrieval-augmented-generation-overview.md

 + Start with a user question or request (prompt).
 + Send it to Azure AI Search to find relevant information.
-+ Send the top ranked search results to the LLM.
++ Return the top ranked search results to an LLM.
 + Use the natural language understanding and reasoning capabilities of the LLM to generate a response to the initial prompt.

 Azure AI Search provides inputs to the LLM prompt, but doesn't train the model.
 In RAG architecture, there's no extra training.
-The LLM is pretrained using public data, but it generates responses that are augmented by information from the retriever.
+The LLM is pretrained using public data, but it generates responses that are augmented by information from the retriever, in this case, Azure AI Search.

 RAG patterns that include Azure AI Search have the elements indicated in the following illustration.